 A board of five directors is to be elected to serve until the next annual meeting of stockholders and until their successors are elected and qualified.
 Information concerning the nominees is set forth below.
-The nominees are currently serving on the Board of Directors, each having been elected at the 1994 annual meeting of stockholders.
+The nominees, other than Mr. Rackoff, are currently serving on the Board of Directors.